dotlang/language/Reference.md

 [DRY rule] (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, code is written in files organized in directories.
 Each file represents one and only one class (fields + methods).
+In Electron, class is equal to class or abstract class or interface in other languages.
 Classes can import other classes to use them.
 The entry point of an application is `main` method.

 ##Lexical Syntax
 ##Rules and Conventions